60dimension/IELTS-Vocabularies/Vocabulary03.md

 Its outline roughly forms an equilateral triangle.

-Now please be brief, My time is valuable.
+Now, please be brief; my time is valuable.

 My thoughts are all in a muddle.